Edwardstone

 Edwardstone /ˈɛdwərdstən/ is a village and civil parish in the Babergh district, in the county of Suffolk, England.
-The parish contains the hamlets of Mill Green, Priory Green, Round Maple and Sherbourne Street, and Edwardstone Woods, a Site of Special Scientific Interest.
+The parish contains the hamlets of Mill Green, Priory Green, Round Maple and Sherbourne Street.
 In 2021 the parish had a population of 375.
 The parish borders Boxford, Great Waldingfield, Groton, Little Waldingfield, Milden and Newton.
+Edwardstone has a church called St Mary's Church.
+There are 32 listed buildings in Edwardstone.
+The parish contains the Edwardstone Woods, a Site of Special Scientific Interest and Bulls Cross Wood, part of the Milden Thicks SSSI.
+Langley Wood, in Round Maple and Sherbourne House Meadows are County Wildlife Sites.

 History

 The name "Edwardstone" means 'Eadweard's farm/settlement'.
 Edwardstone was listed in the Domesday Book of 1086 as Eduardestuna.

 Edwardstone Priory was a priory in Priory Green and was founded by Peter, Bishop of Winchester during the reign of King John; the priory was a cell to Abingdon monastery, before the monks resident were moved to Colne Priory.
 The priory may be the origin of the place name "Priory Green".

 The village was the birthplace of John Winthrop, one of the founders of the Massachusetts Bay Colony.